Baccalaureate Degree Information

 - 5. Completion of the specific course and unit requirements for the academic major, as shown in the alphabetic listing for the major department.
 If the requirements are changed during students' continuous attendance at CSULB, they have the right to meet either the requirements in effect when they entered the major or the requirements in effect at the time they graduate.
 All upper-division courses required for a major must be completed within the ten-year period preceding award of the baccalaureate degree.
 Courses completed prior to this ten-year period can be revalidated by such demonstrations of competence or knowledge of the subject as may be prescribed by the department offering the course.

-The online Catalog contains links to undergraduate advising Roadmaps that shows a suggested sequence of courses to enable students to complete all degree requirements in a timely fashion.
+- The on-line Catalog Table of Contents has a link at the top to "Road Maps" that shows a suggested sequence of courses to enable students to complete all degree requirements in a timely fashion.
 Since individual circumstances can vary, students should consult their major advisors for assistance in planning appropriate programs.

 - 6. Satisfactory fulfillment of the Graduation Writing Assessment Requirement (GWAR) (See a description of the requirement at the end of this section.)